cse110-fa22-group28/cse110-fa22-group28/specs/adrs/deployment-platform-choice-adr.md

 * Good, because we are able to freely deploy a site (with automatic re-deploys)
 * Bad, because there is limited data usage with the free hosting option

-## Validation

-All validators will be run before being merged into the main deployment branch.
-Netlify also runs validation tests on the code when the page is being re-deployed.

 ## Pros and Cons of the Options